meridian-analytics/spec-cluster/packages/spec-cluster/README.md

 The `Shape` component accepts the following props:

 - `position`: Defines the position of the entity in 3D space.
-- `size`: Specifies the size of the entity using the arguments for the `SphereGeometry`.
+- `size`: Specifies the size of the entity using the arguments for the specified shape.
 - `color`: Sets the color of the entity using the properties of `MeshStandardMaterial`.
 - `id`: A unique identifier for the entity, stored in `userData`.
 - `onClick` (optional): An event handler function triggered when the entity is clicked.